Best Kid’s Winter Jackets – It’s Time To Buy

 Some kid’s winter jackets are insulated with goose or duck down.
 Some use synthetic insulation.
 Almost all of them are waterproof and have lots of features for winter activities like skiing, snowboarding and fun in the snow.
 But which ones have what?

-Here are 14 of the very best kid’s winter jackets, boy’s, girl’s and youth.
+Here are 10 of the very best kid’s winter jackets, boy’s, girl’s and youth.
 Our baseline is the same I use for my kids – warm and comfortable, and more than one winter of use I hope.
-Some of the top brands featured, like Canada Goose, The North Face, Patagonia and Columbia, are trusted companies with many years of cold-weather research behind them.
+Some of the top brands featured, like Canada Goose, The North Face and Patagonia, are trusted companies with many years of cold-weather research behind them.
 Let’s look at some of the best kid’s winter jackets on the market.

 The North Face 1996 Retro Nuptse Down Jacket - Youth